zaach/jison/README.md

   + (are we faster even when we run with the same feature set as 'vanilla' zaach jison?
 Probably a little bit, but haven't measured this thoroughly.)

+  + JSON (rather than *JISON*) grammar files support all [JSON5](https://github.com/json5/json5) features, i.e. you can include comments, etc. in your JSON-file based grammar specs!

 License